alonitac/DevSecOpsBIU12/bash/03_the-PATH.md

 echo $PATH
 ```

-Let's create a shell program and add it to your $PATH
+Let's create a shell program and add it to your $PATH.
+Execute the following commands line by line:

 ```shell
 # Create a directory to be added to the PATH